27th Canadian Parliament

+Lester B. Pearson was Prime Minister during the 27th Canadian Parliament.

+Pierre Trudeau was Prime Minister during the last few days of the 27th Canadian Parliament.

-The 27th Canadian Parliament was in session from December 9, 1965 until April 23, 1968.
+The 27th Canadian Parliament was in session from January 18, 1966 until April 23, 1968.
 The membership was set by the 1965 federal election on November 8, 1965, and it changed only somewhat due to resignations and by-elections until it was dissolved prior to the 1968 election.

+There were two sessions of the 27th Parliament: